qtrinh/qpipeline/NCBI_ClinVar.md

 This page describes how to create ClinVar VCF database and how to use **_qpipeline_** to annotate user data with it.

-Create a directory to store ClinVar database
+Create a directory to store NCBI ClinVar database
 ```
 # create directory
 mkdir ${QPIPELINE_HOME}/external_databases/ncbi/clinvar